sisoe24/Python-Easy-Print/README.md

 ## Extension Settings

-* `pythonEasyPrint.customizeLogMessage`: Customize the print message by adding some extra information like custom string or by using one of the placeholder provided: `%t`: time, `%f`: filename, `%l`: line num.
+* `pythonEasyPrint.customizePrintMessage`: Customize the print message by adding some extra information like custom string or by using one of the placeholder provided: `%t`: time, `%f`: filename, `%l`: line num.

 ## Known Issues